FAQs About Behind-the-Wheel Driver's Test

 • Acceleration.
 Press the gas pedal gently so that you gradually accelerate.
 If you hear the engine racing, you've pressed too hard.

 • Braking.
-Anytime you come to a stop, you'll want to brake gently.
+When you come to a stop, you should brake gently.
 Your tester will want to see you start to slow down well before your stopping position.
 If you have to slam the brakes, you'll lose points.

 • Gear shifting.
 Check to make sure you're in the correct gear for your entire test, whether you're driving an automatic or manual transmission.

 • Speed.
 You have to follow all traffic laws, including the speed limit.
 Don't drive too fast or too slow.
-And if there are special circumstances — like bad weather or heavy traffic — you'll have to show that you can adjust your speed accordingly.
+And if there are special circumstances — like bad weather or heavy traffic — you must show that you can adjust your speed accordingly.

 • Following distance.
 You always want to have adequate space between you and the car in front of you.
 We recommend one car length for every 10 miles per hour.
 So if you're driving 55 mph, keep six car lengths between you and the guy in front of you.

 • Obey signs, signals, and markings.
-Study all of your state's signs, traffic signals, and lane markings, and obey them at all times.
+Study all of your state's signs, traffic signals, and lane markings, and always obey them.

 • Stopping position.
 Always stop in the proper place at intersections, stop lines, and crosswalks.